[2026 Complete Edition] 35 Questions and Sample Answers for the Kendo Promotion Examination Written Test for 2nd, 3rd, 4th, and 5th Dan

 [Question 10] Explain "sweeping techniques" and list the main techniques.

-A sweeping technique is when there is no opening in the opponent's stance, and you sweep or sweep down the opponent's bamboo sword to the right or left to disrupt their stance and then strike.
+A sweeping technique is when the opponent's stance has no openings, and you sweep or sweep the opponent's bamboo sword up or down to the right or left to disrupt their stance and then strike.

 [Question 11] Explain "Hikiwaza" and list the main techniques.